adrianstando/Inverse-search-engine-for-PDF-files/README.md

 ![Saving and loading index](/images/saving_and_loading_index.jpg)

+## Additional configuration

+By default, the application only indexes files which are less than 200 MB.
+Moreover, it starts two reading threads and four indexing threads.

+In order to change these values, type in the new ones in the following file: `./main/resources/config.properties` on the appropriate lines.

 ## Project purpose

 It is the final project created during Java course at Data Science studies at MiNI, Warsaw University of Technology.